deathbeds/pidgy/pidgy/extension.md

     with loader.pidgyLoader(lazy=True):
         try: from . import weave, testing, metadata
         except: import weave, testing, metadata

 -->

-> The `load_ipython_extension` method reappears frequently in this work.
-This function
-> is used by `IPython` to recognize modifications to the interactive shell.
+There are two approaches to extending the `jupyter` experience:

+1. Write custom jupyter extensions in python and javascript. (eg.[lab extensions], `IPython` widgets)
+2. Use the existing configurable objects to modify behaviors in python. (eg. any jupyter kernel)

+`pidgy` takes the second approach as it builds a [Markdown]-forward REPL interface.
+Frequently, the `load_ipython_extension` method reappears frequently in this work.
+This function is used by `IPython` to recognize modifications made by modules to the interactive shell.
+The `"load_ext reload_ext unload_ext"` line magics used commonly by other tools creating features for interactive computing.
+Demonstrated in the following, the `load_ipython_extension` recieves the current `IPython.InteractiveShell` as an argument to be configured.

     def load_ipython_extension(shell: IPython.InteractiveShell) -> None:

 The `extension` module aggregates the extensions that were designed for `pidgy`.
-Currently, `pidgy` defines 6 extensions to produce the enhanced literate programming experience..
+Currently, `pidgy` defines 6 extensions to produce the enhanced literate programming experience.
+Each module configures isoluted components of the `IPython.InteractiveShell`.

         [object.load_ipython_extension(shell) for object in (
             loader, tangle, extras, metadata, testing, weave